alexmarlin/EcoSpool/README.md

 We want to create a machine to recycle this waste back into usable filament on a budget that most schools and individuals can afford

 ## Current Status
-We are still working on developing first prototype for testing
+- Developing first prototype for testing
+- Documentation